-Summer or winter, it’s never not grilling season for BBQ lovers.
+Summer or winter, it’s not grilling season for BBQ lovers.
 But even after a lot of experience behind the smoker, getting the grilling right can still be overwhelming.
+What are grilling secrets that can help you with this?
+We have this article talking about what the Pros do when it comes to grilling fantastic!

 There are just so many questions.

 But don’t you worry!
 We’ve compiled a list of the best grill secrets straight from the masters.
-Read on as we discuss the intricacies involved to create the best BBQ recipes every time.
+Read on as we discuss the intricacies involved in creating the best BBQ recipes every time.

 Remember how before baking your favorite cake, you always have to preheat the oven?
 Just apply the same logic when grilling.